julioespin/julioespin.github.io/Python_Engineering_Project.md

 ## Results

-Mining for minerals is important to help with developing and incorporating them with new technologies and that we use in everyday life.
-In this analysis, I find that there is little to no relationship between each variable as shown with scatterlots and correlation coefficient.
-I also find that there is a negative correlation between % iron concentrate and % silica concentrate on June 1, 2017.
+In this analysis, I find that there is little to no relationship between each variable as shown with scatterlots and correlation coefficient for the data on June 1, 2017.
+I also find that there is a low negative correlation between % iron concentrate and % silica concentrate.
 This is odd to see because we would expect to see a strong negative correlation between these two variables.
 As % iron concentrate increases, we should expect to see a decrease in % silica concentrate.
-I also find that someting odd happened with the float column levels on June 1, 2017 at 1800.
+I also find that something odd happened with the float column levels on June 1, 2017 at 1800.
 Further analysis should be done to determine what happened during this time.

 ---